argonne-lcf/ai-science-training-series/07_physics-inspiredAI/README.md

 9. Training an ML model as a surrogate for only part of a simulation, then feeding the prediction back into the simulation.
 (See this previous ALCF [tutorial](https://github.com/argonne-lcf/sdl_ai_workshop/tree/master/05_Simulation_ML) on coupling simulations and ML at our SDL workshop.)

 For more, check out the "ML for Physics and Physics for ML" [tutorial](https://neurips.cc/Conferences/2021/ScheduleMultitrack?event=21896) from NeurIPS 2021 by Shirley Ho and Miles Cranmer.
 They cover many ways to use "physics-informed inductive biases" across three categories: energy, geometry, and differential equations.

+## Conda Environment
+For these notebooks, we use a custom conda environment.
+1. **Install the Jupyter kernel `env`**.
+There are two ways of doing this, from the jupyter notebook or from the terminal via ssh:

+    - *from the jupyter notebook*: copy the following code, paste it in a new cell on the notebook and run it
+      ```
+      !source activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/env;\
+      python -m ipykernel install --user --name env
+      ```

+    - *from the terminal via ssh*:

+      ```bash
+      # Log in to Theta
+      ssh username@theta.alcf.anl.gov

+      # Log in to a ThetaGPU service node
+      ssh thetagpusn1

+      # Load Anaconda
+      module load conda/2021-09-22

+      # Use Anaconda to activate the environment we've prepared for you
+      conda activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/env

+      # Install the new Jupyter kernel to use
+      python -m ipykernel install --user --name env
+      ```
+2. Change the notebook's kernel to `env` (you will need to change kernel each time you open a notebook for the first time):

+    1. select *Kernel* in the menu bar
+    1. select *Change kernel...*
+    1. select *env* from the drop-down menu